 What I did not see, or refused to see, was that you were not a supporting character in my picturesque narrative.
 You were the axis around which the story turned.
 You were the one carrying chapters I had not read, seasons I had not witnessed, questions I had not asked.
 I was so focused on preserving the afternoon that I failed to notice the subtle shifts in your gaze, the quiet hesitations that revealed a future diverging from mine.
 I loved the story of us more than I listened to you within it.
 That is a foolishness I continue to study, like an artifact I cannot return.

 Now the day exists only as a completed book on a shelf I cannot reach.
 I revisit it in fragments: the echo of our footsteps in vast museum rooms, the improbable geometry of Seussian statues, the feeling of sitting beside you in a garden where childhood briefly returned to us.
 I understand now that stories end even when we do not consent to their ending.
 I understand that I am living in the afterward, in the long corridor beyond the final page.
+It takes me an excruciatingly long time to change a light bulb.

 • I am afraid of succeeding at the one thing I have worked for long enough to call it a life.
 This fear has a shape, and its shape is an arrival.
 To arrive would mean that the years of preparation, the hours of quiet labor, the small and stubborn fidelities to language and thought, have produced something that stands upright without me.
 Success would mean that the work can breathe on its own, and if it can breathe, then it can also leave.
 If it leaves, then what am I but the emptied hive after the swarm has already chosen its direction.